ziv/cho/README.md

 ### Engine Agnostic

-The framework does not depend on any engine and on the environment (Node.js, Deno, Bun, Browser, etc.).
+The framework does not depend on any engine and on the environment (Node.js, Deno, Bun, Cloudflare Workers, etc.).

 ### Minimal

-Provide a shallow set of decorators, and provide a set functions to extend the decorators functionality.
+Provide a shallow set of decorators, and provide a set of functions to extend the decorators functionality.
 Enough to build a modular application.

 ---